 If places available, also open to

-The deadline for registration is June 1st 2022
+The deadline for registration has been extended to June 15th 2022

 About the topic

 Logic is an interdisciplinary research field ranging from philosophy and linguistics to mathematics and computer science.
 The Dutch Logic PhD Day 2022 welcomes contributions to various topics within these subfields of logic.
 Talks will focus on current research on these topics, so that the event will create a good impression of logic-related PhD research that is carried out within the Netherlands.

 Information about the event can also be found at http://www.verenigingvoorlogica.nl/en/Activities/Dutch-Logic-PhD-Day-2022/.

 The goal of this event is to foster a community of PhD students in the Netherlands in all areas of logic, which will manifest itself not only at individual institutions, but in the Netherlands as a whole.
 This will encourage collaborations and exchange of ideas between PhD students, leading to a more unified Dutch research community in logic for young researchers.
 Logic research in the Netherlands is most known to take place in Amsterdam (at the Institute for Logic, Language and Computation), Utrecht and Groningen, but logic-related research can be found at many other Dutch universities.
 Interaction between these universities is scarce, and this event should encourage PhD students to reach out to colleagues in other Dutch cities, in order to build an academic network and remain connected to logic research at different universities.
 Although the main target group consists of PhD students, the event will also be open to master’s students who are interested in logic, if places are available.